 Regular screening tests can detect cancer at an early stage.
 Early detection prolongs survival.
 Detecting and treating precancerous cells may even help prevent cancer.

 There are several treatment options for Barrett’s esophagus.
-Treatment depends on whether or not you have dysplasia.
+Treatment depends on whether you have dysplasia and to what degree.

 If you don’t have dysplasia, you may just need surveillance.
 This is done with an endoscope.
 An endoscope is a thin, flexible tube with a camera and light.

 Doctors will check your esophagus for dysplasia every year.
 After two negative tests, this can be extended to every three years.